Zuehlke/ze_recorder/README.md

 2. **Open TDMS Viewer**
    - Opens a new window for viewing data.
    - To see **parameters, data, and graph** on the right, select a **data group** (Measurement Data) or an **individual channel** on the left.
-   - Only the **first 1000 values per channel** are displayed by default.
-This can be changed via the “Settings…” button.
+   - Only a **portion of values per channel** are displayed by default.
+This can be changed via the “Start index”, “Samples” and “All” controls.

 > ⚠️ Configuration can only be changed if **no measurement is running**.